agitnaeta/identity-reader/README.md

 If you find Identity Reader useful and want to support my work, consider buying me a coffee!
 Your support helps me continue developing and improving this project.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/agitnaeta)

----

-Feel free to tweak any part of it to better fit your project or style!